praneeth130/tweed/docs/api/pattern-oci-image-contract.md

     in future revisions of Tweed, but is guaranteed to reside under the reserved `/tweed` top-level directory.

+### STANDARD INPUT

+The `bind` operation will not receive any information via standard input.
+Tweed is free to close the `stdin` stream as its implementation sees fit.
+No guarantees are made about the contents of this input stream, and backend images are strongly advised to not read from it.

+### STANDARD ERROR

-The standard output and standard error streams will be multiplexed together (i.e. `2>&1`) and logged by the Tweed broker for review later by interested operators.
+The standard error stream will be logged by the Tweed broker, for review later by interested operators.
 No structured information should be emitted to these two stream; they are intended explicitly for debugging and diagnostic use -- Tweed will NOT interpret them in any way.

+### STANDARD OUTPUT

 The standard output stream will be interpreted as a YAML document, which fully and completely represents the necessary information to